oguz-duman/gui-based-image-processing-with-opencv/README.md

 ## Code Structure

-The application is organized around six main classes, each with a specific role:
+* The application is organized around six main classes, each with a specific role:

-MainWindow: Initializes the GUI and manages the main layout of the application.
+* `MainWindow`: Initializes the GUI and manages the main layout of the application.

-UIManagement: Handles user interactions such as drag-and-drop, switching between multiple views (e.g., histogram or color layers), file selection etc.
+* `UIManagement`: Handles user interactions such as drag-and-drop, switching between multiple views (e.g., histogram or color layers), file selection etc.

-Pipeline: Manages operations like adding, removing, reordering, and executing toolboxes in the order they are applied.
+* `Pipeline`: Manages operations like adding, removing, reordering, and executing toolboxes in the order they are applied.

-Toolboxes: Each image processing method is represented as an independent toolbox (e.g., BrightnessBox, ContrastBox).
+* `Toolboxes`: Each image processing method is represented as an independent toolbox (e.g., BrightnessBox, ContrastBox).
 These toolboxes are the core interactive modules that users can add to the processing pipeline.

-To avoid repetitive code and speed up toolbox development, all toolboxes inherit from two base classes:
+* To avoid repetitive code and speed up toolbox development, all toolboxes inherit from two base classes:

-UIComponents: Provides reusable GUI elements like buttons, sliders, and input fields.
+* `UIComponents`: Provides reusable GUI elements like buttons, sliders, and input fields.

-Processor: Contains the actual image processing functions, built using OpenCV.
+* `Processor`: Contains the actual image processing functions, built using OpenCV.

-## How to Your Own Image Processing Methods
+## How to Add Your Own Image Processing Methods

 This project is designed to be modular and easily extensible.
 To add a new image processing method, follow these steps: